January term policies, services and office information

 Academics policies, procedures and deadlines

-In general, all regular college academic and social policies apply to J-term.
+In general, most regular college academic and social policies apply to J-term.
 Please consult the Academic Calendar, the Student Handbook and Academic Policies section of the college catalog for a complete record of these policies.
+In some cases there is special mention of process, practices and policies that are either strictly reserved for J-term only or those practices that are prohibited or that differ in J-term.
+It is up to each student to careful review the catalog policies as they related to J-term.

 J-term start and return